ctrl-alt-fail/infodump-plus/README.md

 But recently, I decided to revisit and improve it using a powerful tool — AI.

-## Why I Revisited It

-I'm currently pursuing roles in cloud infrastructure and high-performance computing (HPC), where Linux, diagnostics, and automation are core skills.
-The job descriptions often mention "AI-powered tools" as part of the support workflow.

-So I decided to turn this script into more than a snippet — I turned it into a learning experience.

 ## How AI Helped Me Improve It

 With help from ChatGPT, I: